tidymodels/recipes/tests/testthat/_snaps/geodist.md

       predictor: 10

       -- Operations
-      * Geographical distances from 0.5 x 0.25 using: NULL, NULL
+      * Geographical distances from 0.5 x 0.25 using: NULL and NULL

 ---